ghoshbishakh/osassignment2/assignment2.md

 This assignment will involve building three components:

 * **A disk emulator**
-* **A simple file system: SFS**
+* **A simple file system**
 * **FUSE interface**

 ## Disk Emulator

 Since it is difficult to test our file system on a physical raw disk, we will need to emulate it somehow.
-For that we are going to create a simple file based disk emulator using standard open, read, write, and lseek calls in Linux.
+For that we are going to create a file based disk emulator using standard open, read, write, and lseek calls in Linux.
 This will provide APIs for block level access to the emulated disk.
+Along with that the disk will mantain some stats about its usage.

 Our disk emulator interface will have the following: